mysrejourney/mkdocs/docs/terraform/work_terraform.md

 We can create three files using `for_each` meta argument as well.
 However, <mark> `for_each` is expecting a set or map type in the variable configuration file.
+It will not work with list type variable.
 </mark>
 Hence, a variable file needs to be updated like below